nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 ```

 <Terminal target="vault.container.shipyard.run" shell="/bin/sh" workdir="/" user="root" />
+<p></p>

-## Testing the setup
+## Testing the transform

-Now all of that is configured you can test the setup
+Now all of the components have been configured you can test the setup by writing data to the path `transform/encode/payments`, the part of the path `payments` refers to the name of your transform created in the previous steps.

 ```
 vault write transform/encode/payments value=1111-2222-3333-4444